SKlarsen84/notaryservice/README.md

 1. Complete the steps to build the project above
 2. Go to [_chrome://extensions_](chrome://extensions) in Google Chrome
 3. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the _dist_ folder from this repo
-4. Having installed the extension, go to addon details -> preferences and set the notary endpoint to your notary service backend (e.g http://127.0.0.1:3000/notaryService)
+4. Having installed the extension, go to addon details -> preferences and set the notary endpoint to your notary service backend (e.g http://127.0.0.1:3000/notaryService).
+Alternatively, the extension defaults to using a public notary endpoint at https://ns-weu-concordium-notary.azurewebsites.net/api if no url string is added in options.
+This means that you can run the extension without having to host a backend and node.

 ## Express backend: